Introduction to Lakes Online

 What to expect

-Every other week we offer optional Ask-an-Expert webinars.
-These one hour webinars are specific to topics in the course and are hosted by the instructional team and outside experts.
+Every other week we offer optional one hour Ask-an-Expert webinars specific to topics in the course.
+These are hosted by the instructional team and outside experts.
 During the webinar participants ask questions to a panel via a Q&A box.

-The 2023 course was approved for the following credits:
+The 2024 course is approved for the following:

-- 16 Michigan Department of Agriculture and Rural Development (MDARD) pesticide recertification credits (8 Commercial Core and 8 category 5 Aquatic)
+- 16 Michigan Dept. of Agriculture and Rural Development Pesticide recertification credits (8 Commercial Core & 8 category 5 [aquatic])

 - 6 Master Citizen Planner education hours